redis/redis-doc/topics/cluster-spec.md

 Failure detection
 ---

-Redis Cluster failure detection is used to recognize when a master or slave node is no longer reachable by the majority of nodes, and as a result of this event, either promote a slave to the role of master, or when this is not possible, put the cluster in an error state to stop receiving queries from clients.
+Redis Cluster failure detection is used to recognize when a master or slave node is no longer reachable by the majority of nodes and then respond by promoting a slave to the role of master.
+When slave promotion is not possible the cluster is put in an error state to stop receiving queries from clients.

 As already mentioned, every node takes a list of flags associated with other known nodes.
-There are two flags that are used for failure detection that are called `PFAIL` and `FAIL`. `PFAIL` means *Possible failure*, and is a non acknowledged failure type. `FAIL` means that a node is failing and that this condition was confirmed by a majority of masters within a fixed amount of time.
+There are two flags that are used for failure detection that are called `PFAIL` and `FAIL`. `PFAIL` means *Possible failure*, and is a non-acknowledged failure type. `FAIL` means that a node is failing and that this condition was confirmed by a majority of masters within a fixed amount of time.

 **PFAIL flag:**

 A node flags another node with the `PFAIL` flag when the node is not reachable for more than `NODE_TIMEOUT` time.
 Both master and slave nodes can flag another node as `PFAIL`, regardless of its type.

-The concept of non reachability for a Redis Cluster node is that we have an **active ping** (a ping that we sent for which we still have to get a reply) pending for more than `NODE_TIMEOUT`, so for this mechanism to work the `NODE_TIMEOUT` must be large compared to the network round trip time.
+The concept of non-reachability for a Redis Cluster node is that we have an **active ping** (a ping that we sent for which we have yet to get a reply) pending for longer than `NODE_TIMEOUT`.
+For this mechanism to work the `NODE_TIMEOUT` must be large compared to the network round trip time.
 In order to add reliability during normal operations, nodes will try to reconnect with other nodes in the cluster as soon as half of the `NODE_TIMEOUT` has elapsed without a reply to a ping.
-This mechanism ensures that connections are kept alive so broken connections should usually not result into false failure reports between nodes.
+This mechanism ensures that connections are kept alive so broken connections usually won't result in false failure reports between nodes.

 **FAIL flag:**

-The `PFAIL` flag alone is just a local information every node has about other nodes, but it is not used in order to act and is not sufficient to trigger a slave promotion.
-For a node to be really considered down the `PFAIL` condition needs to be escalated to a `FAIL` condition.
+The `PFAIL` flag alone is just local information every node has about other nodes, but it is not sufficient to trigger a slave promotion.
+For a node to be considered down the `PFAIL` condition needs to be escalated to a `FAIL` condition.

 As outlined in the node heartbeats section of this document, every node sends gossip messages to every other node including the state of a few random known nodes.
-So every node eventually receives the set of node flags for every other node.
-This way every node has a mechanism to signal other nodes about failure conditions they detected.
+Every node eventually receives a set of node flags for every other node.
+This way every node has a mechanism to signal other nodes about failure conditions they have detected.

-This mechanism is used in order to escalate a `PFAIL` condition to a `FAIL` condition, when the following set of conditions are met:
+A `PFAIL` condition to escalated to a `FAIL` condition when the following set of conditions are met:

 * Some node, that we'll call A, has another node B flagged as `PFAIL`.
 * Node A collected, via gossip sections, information about the state of B from the point of view of the majority of masters in the cluster.